Lana-personal-projects/CSN-downloader/README.md

 ### CSN Downloader
-Simple extension for download music
+Simple extension for easily downloading all music of various quality from CSN